 Indeed, it’s important to include everything you intend to do in your to-do list.
 But you don’t have to do them all.

-You barely have enough time to handle important and urgent tasks.
+You barely have enough time to handle important and urgent projects.
 So, don’t cut through your schedule to accommodate activities that won’t contribute anything to your work.

 Start Time Blocking